Membership of the University Council

 1.2 Nonvoting Members (4)

-- The vice president for Student Affairs and Enrollment Management.
+- The associate vice president for student affairs.

 - Three additional members of the university administration to be designated by the president.